pupilfirst/wd201-scripts/backend-dev-with-express/introduction-to-express/README.md

 With that being said, let's create our first ever Express application.

 ### Installing Express.js
-First, we will create a new project folder, and inside that folder we will initialize node using `npm init`.
+First, we will initialize node project using `npm init`.
-Then, to install the Express.js in that application, in the terminal we will run the following command:
+Then, to install the Express.js in that application, we will run the following command in the terminal:
 ````
 npm install express --save
 ````